Classical Greek Literature, Greek Intellectual History

 University of California President’s Research Fellowship in the Humanities, 1999-2000.

 Myth and Philosophy from the Presocratics to Plato.
 Cambridge: Cambridge University Press 2000.

 Editor of and contributor to Popular Tyranny.
 Sovereignty and its Discontents in Ancient Greece.
 Austin: University of Texas Press, 2003.

 Pindar and the Construction of Syracusan Monarchy in the Fifth Century B.C.
 Oxford and New York: Oxford University Press, 2015.

 Articles, Book Chapters, and Encyclopedia Entries:

 “Praise and Performance in Plato’s Laws.”
 In Mousikē, Performance and Culture in Plato’s Laws, edited by A. Peponi.
-Forthcoming from Cambridge University Press.
+Cambridge: Cambridge University Press, 2013: 265-293.

 “Theriomorphism and the Composite Soul in Plato.”
 In Platonic Myths: Uses and Statuses, edited by Catherine Collobert, Pierre Destrée, and Francisco J. Gonzalez.
-Forthcoming from Brill 2012.
+Leiden: Brill, 2012: 323-342.

 “Inspiration, Recollection, and Mimēsis in Plato’s Phaedrus.”
 In Ancient Models of Mind.
 Studies in Human and Divine Rationality, edited by Andrea Nightingale and David Sedley.
 Cambridge: Cambridge University Press, 2010: 45-63.